-The Macallan distillery was founded in 1824 by Alexander Reid, but it is Roderick Kemp, who sold his controlling share in Talisker to buy the distillery in 1892, that is viewed by many as the true father of this Speyside malt.
-Kemp was a giant of the Victorian whisky industry and he quickly established The Macallan as one of the most desirable spirits on the market.
-The distillery would remain under the ownership of his descendants until it was finally sold to Highland Distillers (now Edrington) in 1996.
+The Macallan distillery was founded in 1824 by Alexander Reid, but it is Roderick Kemp, who sold his controlling share in Talisker to buy the distillery in 1892, that is viewed by many as the true father of the Speyside malt.
+Kemp was a giant of the Victorian whisky industry and he quickly established The Macallan as one of the most desirable spirits in the world.
+The distillery would remain under the ownership of his descendants until it was finally sold to Highland Distillers (now Edrington) in 1970.

-The Macallan is one of the most recognisable single malt brands in the world today and is widely seen as the most collectable, regularly breaking records at auction and selling for tens of thousands of pounds on the secondary market.
-It came as something of a surprise then, when Edrington announced in 2012 that they were to take the distillery in a bold direction.
+The Macallan is one of the most recognisable single malt brands in the world and is widely seen as the most collectable, regularly breaking records at auction and selling for tens of thousands of pounds on the secondary market.
+It came as something of a surprise then, when Edrington announced in 2012 that they were to take the distillery in a bold new direction.
 Creating a new structure from the ground up, traditional aspects were to be abandoned in favour of radical new architecture, installing up to date technology and incorporating tourism at the very heart of the build.
 Costing in the region of £140 million, the new distillery took over from the old in November of 2017 and has been running public tours as of June 2018.

 There can be no doubt that a lack of creativity has existed where new distillery builds are concerned, so it was with great anticipation that I learned of such a brave approach being taken by the team at Edrington.
 In early August I finally found time to pay the site a visit and certainly wasn’t disappointed with what I found.